Exclusive: Asian buyers of U.S. LNG dial back as exuberance dims

 Still, a true danger level for U.S. LNG kicks in only if oil falls to $80 a barrel, seen as unlikely in the years ahead.

-The global LNG market has historically been dominated by oil majors including Shell, BP and BG Group hoarding supply and limiting access to new entrants, such as trading companies, whose arrival on the scene in recent years has renewed hopes of a growth spurt in spot trading liquidity.
+The global LNG market has historically been dominated by oil majors including Shell (RDSa.L), BP (BP.L) and BG Group BG.L hoarding supply and limiting access to new entrants, such as trading companies, whose arrival on the scene in recent years has renewed hopes of a growth spurt in spot trading liquidity.

 While trading giants such as Vitol, Trafigura and Gunvor have established themselves as a force in LNG, helped by the gradual exit of U.S. banks, they have not challenged the majors for market share as they did in crude oil trading in the 1970s.